LeonAckermann/Robust-Neurons/README.md

 ```

 ### Prompt Tuning
 For Prompt Tuning, we used the [repository](https://github.com/thunlp/Prompt-Transferability) by Su et al. accompanying their paper on [Prompt Transferability](https://aclanthology.org/2022.naacl-main.290/).
+You can find their and our tuned prompts in the folder *continuous_prompts/*.

 ### Prompt transferability
 The prompt transferability of the prompts tuned for a specific `model` on certain `datasets` and with different `seeds` can be plotted with: